Hawshal History, Family Crest & Coats of Arms

 Perhaps this entry will shed some light into the lost manor.
 "By this time there had probably been an infeudation in favour of the Halsall family.
 In 1346, the fourth part of a knight's fee in Argar Meols was held by Otes de Halsall; he rendered 10s [(shillings)], but it was stated that the place 'had been annihilated by the sea and there was no habitation there.'
 From an inquisition taken in 1404, it appears that the manors of Argar Meols and Birkdale had been held by Otes' father, Gilbert, so that the transfer from the old lords to the new must have taken place about 1320. "

 Early History of the Hawshal family

-Another 273 words (20 lines of text) covering the years 1548 and 1599 are included under the topic Early Hawshal History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Hawshal research.
+Another 157 words (11 lines of text) covering the years 1548 and 1599 are included under the topic Early Hawshal History in all our PDF Extended History products and printed products wherever possible.

 Hawshal Spelling Variations

 Norman surnames are characterized by a multitude of spelling variations.
 The frequent changes in surnames are largely due to the fact that the Old and Middle English languages lacked definite spelling rules.
 The introduction of Norman French to England, as well as the official court languages of Latin and French, also had pronounced influences on the spelling of surnames.
 Since medieval scribes and church officials recorded names as they sounded, rather than adhering to any specific spelling rules, it was common to find the same individual referred to with different spellings.
 The name has been spelled Hallsall, Halsall, Halshall, Hawshall, Halsell, Hallsell and many more.

 Early Notables of the Hawshal family (pre 1700)